How to spot a slow puncture and what to do if you have one

 What are the visual signs of a slow puncture?

-If you’ve recently passed your driving test, you will no doubt be familiar with the guidance in the Highway Code that you should give your car a visual inspection before you drive away, but many of us may have forgotten this good advice.
-Have a check around your car to see if any of the tyres appear to be of a different shape – do any of them look to be sagging under the weight of the car?
+If you’ve recently passed your driving test, you will no doubt be familiar with the guidance in the Highway Code that you should give your car a visual inspection each and every time you drive but it’s likely that many of us may have forgotten this advice, especially when ‘life gets in the way’ and you’re frequently jumping in and out of the car.
+It’s still worth checking at least the tyres to see if they’ve changed shape or look flat – do any of them look to be sagging under the weight of the car?

-In extreme cases in which a tyre has been under-inflated for some time you may notice some sidewall damage to the tyre, with the maker’s name and tyre numbering becoming worn away where the sidewall of the tyre has been in contact with the road.
+In extreme cases in which a tyre has been under-inflated for some time, you may also notice some wear to the sidewall.
+This is where the maker’s name and tyre numbering are printed and will have become worn away where it has come into contact with the road.

 You can examine the tyre tread for anything that shouldn’t be there; screws, nails or other debris that’s become lodged in the tyre tread.
 If you do spot something like this, you’ll be faced with the conundrum of whether to remove it or not.
 There’s a chance that while the foreign object may have pierced the tread it hasn’t actually made it all the way through so removing it immediately will prevent any further damage.
 Conversely, it might actually be plugging the hole and keeping the tyre inflated - removing it will cause the tyre to deflate.
 If you do remove a foreign body from the tyre, try putting a few drops of water onto the damaged area – this will allow you to spot air bubbles escaping from the tyre so you can take immediate action and have the tyre repaired or replaced.